Apopka's Land Development Code

 How to Get Involved in the Rewrite Process

 The Land Development Code update project encourages public input and interaction.
 Here are ways you can get involved:

 - Complete the Land Development Code survey.
 This will be especially helpful during Tasks 1 and 2.

 - Request to be included in our e-mail list to receive announcements, meeting invitations, and notifications of new work products for review.
 To sign up, or to submit general comments about the project at any time, send an email to apkzoningupdate[at]apopka[dot]net

 - Participate and provide feedback at public meetings.
 See the new and noteworthy section below for announcements about upcoming meetings.
 Review our work products as they are posted on this website, and comment when you believe appropriate.

 Your input is needed!
 During the early stage of the project it is important to hear the community's goals for the project.
 Please take a few minutes to complete this survey on the Land Development Code update.

-The Apopka Land Development Code Update project kicks off in January 2017.
-The project consultant is currently reviewing background information and reviewing stakeholder comments about goals for the updated LDC.
+The Apopka Land Development Code Update project kicked off in January 2017.
+The project consultants have produced an assessment of the land development code.